 Power tip: Do batch recording!
 Record 6-10 episodes before you launch your podcast.
 That way, you’ll always have some shows in the tank after you start releasing the first few.
 Trust me.
 You’ll thank me later.

 Another power tip: Launch your podcast by releasing two or three episodes from the beginning so that you can establish a rhythm with your listeners.
 You don’t want a listener to listen to one lonely episode and then be left hanging with nothing else to listen to for another week or two.
 Think the Netflix model.

-What podcast equipment bundle do I need to start a podcast?
+What podcast equipment bundle do you need to start a podcast?